XinXU-USTC/Composition-RL/README.md

 ### Data Generation

-Our datasets are available at [Composition-RL HF](https://huggingface.co/collections/xx18/composition-rl) and you can download therein.
+Our datasets are available at [Composition-RL HF](https://huggingface.co/collections/xx18/composition-rl), and you can download them therein.
 If you want to generate your own dataset, please follow these steps:

 First, deploy vllm instances across nodes: